Common Attack Pattern Enumeration and Classification

 A Community Resource for Identifying and Understanding Attacks

-The adversary uses disruptive signals or events (e.g. electromagnetic pulses, laser pulses, clock glitches, etc.) to cause faulty behavior in electronic devices.
+The adversary uses disruptive signals or events, or alters the physical environment a device operates in, to cause faulty behavior in electronic devices.
+This can include electromagnetic pulses, laser pulses, clock glitches, ambient temperature extremes, and more.
 When performed in a controlled manner on devices performing cryptographic operations, this faulty behavior can be exploited to derive secret key information.

 More information is available — Please select a different filter.